neilellis/easydeploy/README.md

 Once the keys are created this command will deploy your application to the hostname supplied - run it within a docker container and keep it running using supervisord

+#### File uploads

+The contents of ~/.ezd/upload/share/ will be pushed to the directory /var/eadydeploy/share/deployer/ on the remote machine during a deploy and before the installation scripts are run.

+The contents of ~/.ezd/upload/bootstrap_sync/ will be pushed to the directory /var/eadydeploy/share/sync/global on the remote machine during a deploy and before the installation scripts are run. * NB: This ensures any core files that are used by the syncing process are their before syncing starts. *

 ## 3. Runtime